vjanu/Book-Rental-App/ReadMe.txt

 ----------------------------------------------------------------------------------------

 Note: To add a new book you can use add_book.html and for the image of that particular book, you should save a image inside the image folder with the ISBN of the book.
+Images should be in .png format.